-One of the scariest things about Halloween is how much Americans spend – more than $8.4 billion in 2016, to be exact.
-Most people spent an average of about $82 on candy and costumes and Halloween decorations in 2016, but you don’t have to follow that trend!
+One of the scariest things about Halloween is how much Americans spend to celebrate.
+In fact, the total spending for Halloween this year is expected to reach $9 billion.
+Most people are planning to spend an average of $86.79 on candy, costume and Halloween decorations this year, but you don’t have to follow that trend!

-- Look for inexpensive decorations.
-If you have a surplus or dollar store in your town, drop in to see what they have.
+- Look for inexpensive decorations: If you have a surplus or dollar store in your town, drop in to see what they have.
 You may find a little here and a little elsewhere – Halloween decorations are everywhere this time of year, so keep your eyes open for the best deal.
 On November 1, go shopping for next year’s decorations.
 Halloween is one holiday that won’t go out of style!

-- Use pumpkins as double-duty decorations.
-Don’t be the first one on your block to buy your Halloween pumpkins, be the last.
+- Use pumpkins as double-duty decorations: Don’t be the first one on your block to buy your Halloween pumpkins, be the last.
 Buy pumpkins the day before Halloween, use them uncarved as decorations, and they are likely to last long enough to grace your Thanksgiving table as well.

-- Scare up some free events.
-Many schools and community centers host parties for the kids, and many merchants sponsor trick or treat in their shopping centers.
+- Scare up some free events: Many schools and community centers host parties for the kids, and many merchants sponsor trick or treat in their shopping centers.
 Look for flyers posted around town, or search online for Halloween gatherings in your community.
 Kids naturally love Halloween, and schools and organizations are happy to help kids have a great time with their friends.